zjohn77/News-Spam-Detect/README.md

 Hierarchical's higher time complexity means that, for large inputs, running k-means multiple times is still faster than running hierarchical just once.
 The Buckshot algorithm runs hierarchical just once on a small sample in order to initialize cluster centers for k-means.
-Since $O(N^2 * logN)$ grows really fast, the sample must be really small to make it work computationally.
+Since O(N^2 * logN) grows really fast, the sample must be really small to make it work computationally.
 But a key critique of Buckshot is [failure to find the right structure with a small sample](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.136.7906&rep=rep1&type=pdf).

 Buckshot++'s key innovation lies in the step "Take B [bootstrap samples](http://www.stat.rutgers.edu/home/mxie/rcpapers/bootstrap.pdf) where each sample is of size 1/B." While Buckshot is doing hierarchical on a sample, Buckshot++ is doing multiple kmeans on *bootstrap* samples.
 Doing kmeans many times can still finish sooner than doing hierarchical just once, as the time complexities above show.
 An added bonus is that bootstrapping is a great way to smooth out noise and improve stability.
 In fact, that is exactly why **Bagging** (a.k.a. **B**ootstrap **Agg**regat**ing**) and [Random Forests](https://en.wikipedia.org/wiki/Random_forest#From_bagging_to_random_forests) work so well.